JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

 #The Result

-I came up with two separate approaches:
+In the end I came up with two different approaches, both of which satisfy all of my original goals.

 ## Approach 1
 <img src=http://i.imgur.com/3ANTVFO.png />